Apsalar/redis-go-cluster/README.md

 ## Contact
 Bug reports and feature requests are welcome.
-If you have any question, please email me mornlyn AT gmail
+If you have any question, please email me menglin AT apsalar DOT com

 ## License
 redis-go-cluster is available under the [Apache License, Version 2.0](http://www.apache.org/licenses/LICENSE-2.0.html).